alexwlchan/alexwlchan.net/src/_drafts/regenerating.md

 I spent a lot of time wondering if I'm a trans woman.
 I've been experimenting with appearance -- makeup and clothing and wigs.
 I've been experimenting with identifiers -- using *"she/her"* pronouns, and trying the name *"Lexie"*, which is a feminine slant of my name I've always liked.
-I've been burning off the wretched facial hair with a laser.
 I spent most of a recent conference in girlmode, and I've spent days where I think of myself as a woman.

+And I've been having lasers fired at me while lying on a table to burn off my wretched facial hair.
+(Although I'm paying for the treatment with a credit card, not gold.)

 There are aspects of femininity I like, and I've been much more femme in the last six months, but "trans woman" doesn't feel quite right to me.
 I've had feminine days, and those feel good, but that identity doesn't fit.